PG&E begins cutting about 800,000 Californians' power due to wildfire risk

 The company's "Public Safety Power Shutoff" could affect about 30 California counties — including all but two counties in the Bay Area.

-"We understand the effect this event can have on our customers, PG&E spokeswoman Kristi Jourdan told FOX Business.
+"We understand the effect this event can have on our customers," PG&E spokeswoman Kristi Jourdan told FOX Business.
 "We don't take this action lightly."

 She said PG&E couldn't anticipate which areas could experience the longest shutdowns because the company has to physically inspect infrastructure to make sure it hasn't been damaged by winds.